Banashree Sengupta: Literary works

 Though literature was not her domain, she contributed an article that is a pleasant read, published in a newspaper on 23 July 2016, describing the locality where she lived in Argya Abasan of Pratapaditya Road, Kolkata.

 Travel

 Banashree Sengupta traveled to many countries to present her songs.
 She visited USSR as a part of the Government delegation in 1986.
 She attended North America Bango Sammiloni in Toronto in 1998 and Basanta Utsab in Toronto in 2011.
 She performed in Milton Keynes, Luton, London, and Glasgow in England, New York, New Jersey, Cherry Field, Long Island, Heart Ford, Boston, Tarrency City, Clave Land, and Florida in the USA, and Montreal and Toronto in Canada.

 Death

-On 19 February Banashree Sengupta died at 11.30 am at SSKM hospital after being admitted for ten days.
-“Deeply saddened at the passing of legendary singer Banashree Sengupta.
-My condolences to her family and fans” tweeted Mamata Bandyopadhyay, Chief Minister of West Bengal, expressing grief.
-Many eminent personalities, singers, artists, and common citizen expressed their sorrow at the demise of Sengupta.
-A large number of her admirers placed wreaths on the body that was kept for public viewing at Rabindra Sadan before the cremation at Keoratolla burning ghat.
+On 19 February 2017, Sengupta died at SSKM Hospital in Kolkata after a ten-day illness.
+West Bengal Chief Minister Mamata Banerjee expressed condolences, as did various members of the arts community.
+Her body was kept for public viewing at Rabindra Sadan before the cremation at Keoratolla burning ghat.